schorij23/tech-blog-mvc/README.md

 Install connect-session-sequelize [connect-session-sequelize](https://www.npmjs.com/package/connect-session-sequelize) for session data storage using Sequelize<br>

 ## Usage
-This Project is used to post blog stored on the database while being shown on the frontend
+This Project is used to post blog stored on the database while being connected on the frontend

 ## License
 The project is licensed by the MIT License.